clouddevauthority/clouddevauthority-blog/content/post/starting-a-blog-with-hugo/index.md

 ## Cloud Authority - My new blog

 Welcome to my new blog, with some trepidation I am posting my first blog post at nearly the stoke of midnight on June 1, 2020.
-Primarily I am going to write on technology that I get to work with daily or learning as a Cloud Architect, like Azure, APIs, Microservices, DevOps, AppSec etc.
+Primarily I am going to write on technology that I get to work with daily or I am learning as a Cloud Architect; like Azure, APIs, Microservices, DevOps, AppSec etc.
 I will also write my opinions on thoughts on IT industry in general as I observe it.
 I want to throw in reviews of books, articles, tools etc. I come across as well.

 I don't claim you will find something fundamental or original here, there are many competent bloggers and technology masters out there, who will write on the same topics, perhaps more eloquently.
 But I will bring my own perspective and I hope you will get something useful out of this.

 This is my second attempt at starting a Blog.
 I tried once about 3-4 years back, and I wasn't committed enough to sustain it, I even lost the domain.

 I am now working from home due to the COVID 19 situation and decided I will try once more to write a blog.
 I admit that part of the reason is to do personal branding but mostly I really want to share some of what I learn and discover.
-I find that speaking or presenting something enforces the learning.
+I find that speaking or presenting on something enforces the learning.
+I hope writing this blog will make me a better architect and developer.

 ## Tech stack of the blog